 - Beaty v.
 FDA, 853 F. Supp.
 2d 30 (D.D.C.
 2012), aff'd sub nom Cook v.
 FDA, No. 12-5176 (D.C.
 Cir.
 July 23, 2013) (counsel for plaintiffs);

 - Harkonen v.
 Dept. of Justice, No. 13-15197 (9th.
 Cir.)
-(Information Quality Act challenge to false statements of fact in DOJ press release announcing conviction).
+(Information Quality Act challenge to false statements of fact in DOJ press release announcing conviction) (pending).

-- Representing the Medical Information Working Group (MIWG), a coalition of leading manufacturers of biopharmaceutical and medical technology products seeking clarity in the FDA rules governing the dissemination of truthful, non-misleading information about off-label uses;
+- Representing the Medical Information Working Group (MIWG), a coalition of leading manufacturers of biopharmaceutical and medical technology products seeking changes to the FDA rules governing the dissemination of truthful, non-misleading information about off-label uses;

-- Handling FDA dispute resolution proceedings on behalf of manufacturers adversely affected by threatened refusal-to-file and complete response actions for innovative biopharmaceutical products;
+- Handling FDA dispute resolution proceedings on behalf of manufacturers adversely affected by threatened refusal-to-file and complete response actions for innovative/orphan biopharmaceutical products;

 - Leading internal reviews of manufacturer copy review processes for internal approval of marketing materials;

-- Representing manufacturers in Office of Prescription Drug Promotion (OPDP) inquiries and advising on promotional issues for brands across therapeutic areas;
+- Representing manufacturers in Office of Prescription Drug Promotion (OPDP) regulatory letters, inquiries and advisory comment proceedings and advising on promotional issues for brands across therapeutic areas;

-- Representing innovator clients in Hatch-Waxman and other market access matters involving drugs with unique risks;
+- Representing innovator clients in Hatch-Waxman and other market access matters involving complex-formulation products and drugs with unique risks;

 - Representing innovator manufacturers before the FDA advocating enforcement of New Drug Application (NDA) requirements for unapproved drugs;

 - Strategic counseling and regulatory analysis for post-acquisition risk mitigation with respect to products having significant off-label use; and